Treatment Foster Care Oregon

 When implemented with delinquent boys, significant program effects, relative to a comparison group, included:

 - Incarcerated 60% fewer days 12 months after baseline

 - Fewer subsequent arrests 12 months after baseline

-- Less other drug use at 12 months and tobacco, marijuana, and other drug use at 12 and 18 months post-program
+- Less self-reported other drug use at 12 and 18 months, and tobacco and marijuana use at 18 months post-program

-- Fewer violent offense referrals (21% in MTFC vs. 38% of Controls) two years after enrollment
+- Fewer violent offense referrals (21% in treatment vs. 38% of Controls) two years after enrollment

-- Fewer self-reported violent offenses (10.5 incidents for MTFC group vs. 32.6 incidents for control group) two years after enrollment
+- Fewer self-reported violent offenses (10.5 incidents for treatment group vs. 32.6 incidents for control group) two years after enrollment

 - Ran away from their programs, on average, three times less often